oliulv/yt-chat/README.md

 1. Open any YouTube video.
 2. Open the Side Panel (if not already open).
 3. The extension will open the YouTube transcript drawer in the background, scrape it, and hide it.
-4. Wait for the status to show `TRANSCRIPT LOADED.
-READY.`
+4. Wait for the status to show `CONTEXT ACQUIRED:`
-5. Type your question in the input field and press `Enter` or click `EXEC`.
+5. Type your question in the input field and press `Enter` or click `EXEC`.¨

-## Troubleshooting

-- **Transcript not loading**: Make sure you are on a `youtube.com/watch` page with a transcript/captions available (manual or auto, any language YouTube exposes).
-Refresh the page and reopen the side panel.
-- **Content script not responding**: Reload the tab and toggle the side panel; the content script pings and reinjects if needed, but a fresh tab is safest.
-- **API errors**: Verify your API key and OpenAI balance.
-Check Options to ensure the model is set.
-- **Publishing**: Zip the extension folder (with `manifest.json`, `content.js`, `sidepanel.html/js`, `styles.css`, `assets/` icons) and upload via the Chrome Web Store Developer Dashboard after bumping the manifest `version`.
-Provide a privacy blurb noting transcripts are read client-side and prompts go to OpenAI with your key.
+6. (you might have to refresh the page if it doesn't work first try)